estebanm123/wgi-bitmapprop-hang/README.md

 My OS version: 23H2 - 22631.3447

-I've provided a .heic this repros 100% for me, but we have reports of users experiencing this exact hang on JPG.
+I've provided a HEIC file that this repros 100% for me, but we have reports of users experiencing hangs with the exact same callstack on JPG.